chen-xanadu/839-website/stage2.md

 ## Source Code

-The crawler codes that are used to extract data from the two websites are available in:
+The crawler code to extract data from the two websites is available in:

 - [**Code directory**](https://github.com/chen-xanadu/cs839-website/tree/master/stage2/src)